 Support for non-unique local indexes in incremental direct load

-OceanBase Database supports full direct load and incremental direct load.
-When data already exists in the table, incremental direct load outperforms full direct load.
+OceanBase Database supports both full direct load and incremental direct load.
+When data already exists in a table, incremental direct load performs better than full direct load.
 Previously, incremental direct load did not support importing data into tables with indexes.
-V4.3.4 extends this support to tables with non-unique local indexes.
+V4.3.4 now supports importing data into tables with non-unique local indexes during incremental direct load.

 During direct load, if a table with a primary key requires sorting, the data is first written to a temporary file, then loaded into memory for sorting and merging, and finally written to an sstable.
-This two-phase approach (data writing and sorting/merging) can cause performance bottlenecks if data is not fully written or I/O reaches its limit.
-V4.3.4 optimizes this by directly writing data to memory instead of a temporary file, followed by sorting and merging.
-This pipeline approach avoids stage dependencies.
-In a primary key table scenario, this optimization improves performance by 35% for 1TB of data.
-Larger memory and CPU resources yield even greater performance gains, making this optimization ideal for large-scale tenants.
-For smaller tenants, performance remains stable without significant degradation.
+This approach divides the data import into two stages: data writing and sorting/merging.
+If the data is not fully written, the sorting/merging stage cannot begin.
+If the write I/O reaches a bottleneck, it indirectly limits the performance of direct load.
+V4.3.4 optimizes the data import process by directly writing data to memory instead of a temporary file, followed by sorting and merging.
+This optimization ensures a pipeline-style process for data import and sorting, avoiding the impact of one stage on the next.
+In primary key table scenarios, this optimization improves performance by 35% for 1TB of data.
+Larger memory and CPU resources result in greater performance improvements, making this optimization particularly suitable for large-scale tenants.
+For smaller tenants, the performance remains stable without significant degradation.

 Data types and storage optimization

-A bitmap, or bitset, is a data structure for efficiently storing and processing whether elements exist in a set.
-OceanBase Database V4.3.2 and V4.3.3 introduced some features of the roaringbitmap type.
-V4.3.4 further enhances this by adding the
+A bitmap, also known as a bitset, is a data structure used to efficiently store and process whether elements exist in a set.
+OceanBase Database V4.3.2 and V4.3.3 successively supported some features of RoringBitmap.
+V4.3.4 further enhances these features by adding the

-rb_iterateandrb_selectexpressions.rb_iterateexpands a roaringbitmap type into multiple rows based on the number of elements, whilerb_selectfilters elements in a roaringbitmap type based on conditions and returns a new roaringbitmap type.
+rb_iterateandrb_selectexpressions.
+Therb_iterateexpression expands a roaringbitmap type into multiple rows based on the number of elements, while therb_selectexpression filters elements from a roaringbitmap type based on conditions and returns a new roaringbitmap type.

 V4.3.3